 We scour the bar scene to bring you the new and noteworthy.
 It’s a tough job, but somebody’s got to do it!
 Anthia Chng checks out the Flying Monkey in Kampong Glam to see what they have to offer.
-The Flying Monkey has a delicious array of cocktails and bar bites.
-They offer a variety of tasty Pan-Indian dishes from tandoori chicken to cashew-peanut curry.
+With a delicious array of cocktails and Pan-Asian bar bites like tandoori chicken and cashew-peanut curry, this is one watering hole you’ll want to check out.

 Located in the lively Kampong Glam district, this restaurant-bar is housed in a two-storey shophouse, along a stretch of mostly Lebanese eateries and hip watering holes.
 The décor is simple and contemporary: fun, colourful art murals on the walls are offset by sleek, black furniture and wooden flooring.
 We also got a sneak peek at the newly refurbished event space on the second storey; it boasts a large projector and plenty of comfy sofas – perfect for hosting a private party!